Government news and campaigns

 Please share the communications products in the attached toolkit on your social channels and networks, tell people where to find information and start positive conversations about the importance of following the rules.

 Ask for ANI codeword scheme

-The Government launched the Ask for ANI codeword scheme with independent and Boots pharmacies in January.
-Last week, SafeLives published an interview with HRH The Duchess of Cornwall, who offered her support for the scheme.
+The Government launched the Ask for ANI codeword scheme with independent and Boots pharmacies on 14 January, to help victims of domestic abuse access support.

 #SomethingsNotRight, #YouAreNotAlone and Community Safeguarding campaign materials

-The Home Office is still running a number of campaigns in response to the coronavirus pandemic.
+The Home Office is currently running a number of campaigns in response to the coronavirus pandemic.